Application Development Manager

 - My team and I help customers who are just getting to know a new product, dramatically accelerating their learning, and helping them to start using the new piece of software quicker.

-- To ensure that our customers can make the most out of these sessions, we deliver a mixture of classroom, remote support, and hands-on sessions.
+- To ensure that our customers can make the most out of these sessions, we deliver a mixture of classroom, remote support, and labs.

 - Proactive On-Site Support

-- This is when one of the people in my team or I are placed in a development team for a few days.
+- This is when one of the people in my team or I are placed in a development team.

 Microsoft Azure Infrastructure